 The Non-Residential Bridge Program is open only to students from South Carolina technical colleges.
 Use our list of contacts to assist in the transition.

-The University and technical colleges will identify and contact students who are eligible for the Non-Residential Bridge Program.
-Participating students will have access to a variety of services from the University's admissions and financial aid offices, the Career Center, and the Student Success Center.
+The university and technical colleges will identify and contact students who are eligible for the Non-Residential Bridge Program.
+Participating students will have access to a variety of services from the university's admissions and financial aid offices, the Career Center, and the Student Success Center.

 Students who apply to the University of South Carolina and are eligible for the Non-Residential Bridge Program will receive information from Undergraduate Admissions.
-Students who do not apply to USC as incoming freshmen should meet with a university admissions counselor or with the Non-Residential Bridge Program representatives at their technical college to determine their eligibility for the program.
+Students who do not apply to UofSC as incoming freshmen should meet with a university admissions counselor or with the Non-Residential Bridge Program representatives at their technical college to determine their eligibility for the program.